ORLANDO (adapted from the original by Virginia Woolf)

 And in his mind, image followed image:

-THE CHORUS:
+CHORUS: 5

 The oak tree was